FedCash® Services Business Continuity Guide

 - The Federal Reserve may ask you to communicate with them directly about your status and concerns or ask you to participate in conference calls.

-- The Federal Reserve may inquire about your availability and/or fees to: (a) provide transportation for special shipments. (b) operate your services outside normal working hours, (c) operate a Federal Reserve-sponsored Stem Run (special armored carrier transportation run that delivers currency orders directly to a DI or carrier location), etc. as part of responding to an event.
+- The Federal Reserve may inquire about your availability and/or fees to: (a) provide transportation for special shipments, (b) operate your services outside normal working hours, (c) operate a Federal Reserve-sponsored Stem Run (special armored carrier transportation run that delivers currency orders directly to a DI or carrier location), etc. as part of responding to an event.

-- The Federal Reserve may ask you to participate in a Federal Reserve-sponsored Stem Run as a drop point, which involves providing information about facilities, contacts, and potential drop-off schedules and confirming you willingness to comply with Stem Run controls and procedures.
+- The Federal Reserve may ask you to participate in a Federal Reserve-sponsored Stem Run as a drop point, which involves providing information about facilities, contacts, and potential drop-off schedules and confirming your willingness to comply with Stem Run controls and procedures.

 - You may be asked to use your sites near other Federal Reserve offices to pick up orders and make deposits.